murphy-slaw/unseaworthy/README.md

     - SINK: boat is pulled underwater and ejects passengers
     - BREAK: boat is broken and drops its item entity
     - DESTROY: boat is destroyed and drops a random number of planks and sticks
+- Optionally set a weather requirement so that boats only sink when it is raining or thundering.

 ## Datapack Stuff